RazvanBugoi/get-shit-done/README.md

 ### Context Engineering

-Claude Code is incredibly powerful _if_ you give it the context it needs.
+Codex CLI is incredibly powerful _if_ you give it the context it needs.
 Most people don't.

 GSD handles it for you: